-In the specific context of the current proposal, describe
+In the specific context of the current proposal, describe:

-- The existing research capacity of the institution and its partners to respond to pandemics and other emerging human health threats; - The areas in which you specialize; and, - How that fits within the broader context of other academic, government or private sector laboratories.
+- The existing research capacity of the institution and its partners to respond to pandemics and other emerging human health threats - The areas in which you specialize - How that fits within the broader context of other academic, government or private sector laboratories.

 List any certifications or biosafety standards, such as CL3, good manufacturing practices or ISO, that are currently maintained.
+Identify any potential impacts of upcoming changes to the Canadian Biosafety Standard.